-- Dry roast peanuts, sesame seeds, coconut and dry red chillies (stalks removed) over medium heat until lightly browned and fragrant.
+- Dry roast peanuts, sesame seeds, cumin seeds, coconut, and dry red chillies (stalks removed) over medium heat until lightly browned and fragrant (3-4 minutes).

-- Add in a blender along with ginger, garlic, and ½ cup water and blend to make a fine paste.
+- Add the cooled ingredients to a blender along with ginger, garlic, and ½ cup water and blend to make a fine paste.

-- Heat 3 tbsp oil in a pan.
+- Heat oil in a pan over medium-high heat.

-- Once the oil is hot, add mustard seeds, fenugreek seeds and curry leaves and let them splutter for a few seconds.
+- Once the oil is hot, add mustard seeds, fenugreek seeds, and curry leaves and let them crackle for 3-4 seconds.

-- Add onion and fry until they turn golden brown (6-8 minutes).
+- Add onions and fry until they turn golden brown (6-8 minutes).
 Stir frequently.

-- Cover the pan and cook the curry for 15-20 minutes on low heat.
+- Cook the curry for 15-20 minutes on low heat.

-- Now add tamarind paste and jaggery and cook for a minute.
+- Stir in tamarind paste and jaggery and cook for a minute.